NordicMuseum/Wikimedia-Commons-uploads/README.md

 ## Settings

-The `settings.example.json` file contains the following settings:
+The `settings.json` file should contain the following settings:

 * **api_key**: your Digitalt museum API key (as provided by [KulturIT](mailto:support@kulturit.no))
 * **glam_code**: institution code in Digitalt Museum.
 [List of institution codes for Swedish museums](http://api.dimu.org/api/owners?country=se&api.key=demo)